joscheuerer/hands-on-workshop/docs/lab2.md

 ![Usecase 2](image/usecase2.png)
 _Fig.
 Use the marketplace to manage and deploy templates_

-## 2.1 - Deploy the the same AWS VPC from the marketplace
+## 2.1 - Create template in marketplace
 ### Description
 In 2.1. we will see how to create a new template in the private marketplace, which is only visible in your own organisation.
 FYI, we will not deploy this template for a AWS VPC because it will need to many parameters to be set.
 In 2.2 we will leverage the public marketplace to find one that is pointing to the same repo but with a nice NoCode interface and only a few parameters to define.